Database Normalization

 • Fifth Normal Form (5NF): 4NF plus every join dependency for the table is a result of the candidate keys.
 It addresses where certain join dependencies exist that are not covered by other normal forms.

-While achieving higher normal forms is desired depending on specific needs, in many practical cases, 3NF is typically considered as well-normalized.
+While achieving higher normal forms is desired depending on specific needs, in many practical cases, 3NF is typically considered as fully-normalized.

 1NF: First Normal Form